AndreiMoraru123/cv/main.typ

 ][
   2023
 ][
- - A TensorFlow take on _Attention is All You Need_ on the original En-De datasets from the paper.
+ - A modern TensorFlow take on _Attention is All You Need_ on the original En-De datasets from the paper.
 ]

 #entry[